Ito-Wentzell-Lions formula for measure dependent random fields under full and conditional measure flows: Introduction

+\emph{Our contribution.} In this manuscript we propose It\^o-Wentzell formulae for random fields that embed measure-functionals in a way that is amenable to an analysis in the sense of Lions derivatives.
+We establish two formulae, and two further corollaries, all decoupled from the applications either in mean-field game theory in finance \cite{CarmonaDelarue2017book1,CarmonaDelarue2017book2,guo2020s,talbi2021dynamic}, fluid mechanics \cite{holm20StochasticEffectsOfWaves,kolokoltsov2017RegularityAndSensitivity,BossyJabirTalay2011OnConditional}, neuroscience modeling \cite{Erny2021ConditoinalPoC}, population dynamics models \cite{bayraktar21finite-space} or further related stochastic analysis problems \cite{Lacker2019InvertingTM,platonov2021StratonovichIto} albeit motivated by them.

-\emph{Our contribution.
-General It\^o-Wentzell-Lions formulae.} We establish two It\^o-Wentzell-Lions formulae, and two further corollaries, all decoupled from the optimal control/mean-field game theory albeit motivated by it.
-We state our results in the vein of those in \cite{kunita1997stochastic} which are more convenient for mean-field control applications rather then the approach by \cite{krylov2011ito} which although more general is not the ideal formulation.
-Our first result is for the full flow of measures while the second is for a partial flow of measures.
-Each result is then further extended to a full joint chain rule allowing for the additional driving stochastic processes $(X_t)_{t \in [0,T]}$ having a semi-martingale expansion.
-In particular, we recover the results in \cite{cardaliaguet2019master}*{Appendix A} with a slight finessing of their assumptions, see our Remark \ref{rem:SlightDifference2CDLL2019} below.
+Our first result is for the full flow of measures (the measure is deterministic) while the second is for a partial flow of measures (the measure is random).
+Each result is then further extended to a full joint chain rule allowing for the an additional driving stochastic processes $(X_t)_{t \geq 0}$ having a semi-martingale expansion.
+In particular, we recover the results in \cite{cardaliaguet2019master}*{Appendix A} while finessing their assumptions, see our Remark \ref{rem:SlightDifference2CDLL2019} below.
 A by-product of our results is a clarification on the necessity of the assumptions on the classical It\^o-Wentzell formula \cite{kunita1997stochastic}*{Theorem 3.3.1} (see our Theorem \ref{theo-Classic-Ito-Wentzell} below).
 Namely, we prove that one can require one order of regularity less from the drift and diffusion coefficient of the random vector field to which the It\^o-Wentzell formula is applied to (see our Theorem \ref{theo:ExtendItoWentzell}).
-This issue was left open also in \cite{cardaliaguet2019master}*{Appendix A}.
+This smaller result is of its own interest.

+The usefullness of these result is manyfold.
+Direct applications within mean-field optimal control could be envisaged in neuroscience modeling \cite{Erny2021ConditoinalPoC}; extending the contribution of \cite{elkaroui2018consistent,matoussi:hal-03025475}, where the classical It\^o-Wentzell formula is used to develop a consistent forward utilities of investment and consumption -- introducing the relative performance concerns (as in \cite{Platonov2020forward,platonov2020forwardCRRA}).
+Also building from \cite{bayraktar21finite-space}, where a mean-field games with Fisher-Wright common noise is discussed.
+This model is used in the evolution of population genetics and where it would be natural to update the model to support the distributional component, making use of the results we provide in order to establish the verification procedure.
+In fluid dynamics these formulae would allow to expand the dynamics of driving signals against the underlying vector field \cite{holm20StochasticEffectsOfWaves,kolokoltsov2017RegularityAndSensitivity,BossyJabirTalay2011OnConditional}.